MaterializeInc/materialize/test/upgrade/README.md

 - if a source, check that new data can still be ingested
 - if a sink, check that new data can still be output post-upgrade
 - if any DDL statements can be run against the object, test them.
 At the very least, test that ```DROP``` is able to drop the object (and confirm that the object is gone).

+### For a feature you are currently developing

+Follow the instructions above, but use `current_source` as the version name within the name of the `.td` files.
+The `mkrelease.py` will rename your test and replace `current_source` with the actual name of the version your feature has been released in.